ethankruse/tess_fullsky/README.md

 copying the files into a lo-res directory first.
 Then you can navigate into the appropriate directory and run the two commands in `makegif.sh` to downsize the individual frames and create the gif.

+To make a northern hemisphere version, simply change